ouracademy/range/README.md

 aRange.includes(range(0, 10)); // false
 aRange.includes(range(1, 11)); // false

-aRange.iterate(); // iterator 1, 2 ...10
+aRange.iterate(); // lazy evaluated - 1, 2 ...10
 aRange.iterate(2); // 1, 5, 9

 aRange.toArray(); // [1, 2 ...
 10]
 aRange.toArray(2); // [1, 5, 9]
 ```

-See more examples in our specifications (.spec files)

-## Publish

-Bump a new version `npm version patch` & then publish it with: `npm publish --access public`
+There are other useful functions like: `intersection`, `overlaps` that could be found in the [API doc](https://ouracademy.github.io/range/).